-Program Description Purpose Salary Fixed cash compensation Reward for level of responsibility, experience and sustained individual performance.
-Short-Term Incentive ("STI") Cash compensation based on the following performance measures: • 60% based on fiscal 2017 consolidated operating earnings • 40% based on fiscal 2017 operating earnings generated by Technology Brands and the collectibles product category Reward for achievement against specific objective financial goals and strategic goals achieved in one year.
-Long-Term Incentive ("LTI") 50% of total - time-based restricted stock subject to vesting based on continued service.(1) Reward for creation of stockholder value and to retain executives for the long-term.
+Program Salary Description Fixed cash compensation Purpose Reward for level of responsibility, experience and Galary Tixed cash compensation sustained individual performance.
+Short-Term Incentive ("STI") Cash compensation based on the following performance measures: Reward for achievement against specific objective financial goals and strategic goals achieved in one year.
+Long-Term Incentive ("LTI") 50% of total - time-based restricted stock subject to vesting based on continued service.
+(1) Reward for creation of stockholder value and to retain executives for the long-term.
 50% of total - performance-based restricted stock based the following measures: • 50% based on fiscal 2018 consolidated operating earnings • 50% based on fiscal 2018 operating earnings from sources other than physical video game products Reward for achievement against specific objective financial goals achieved in greater than one year and creation of stockholder value.

-(1) Subject to a performance condition of \$200 million in consolidated net income for fiscal 2017 to be eligible for tax deductibility under Section 162(m).
+(1) Subject to a performance condition of \$200 million in consolidated net income for fiscal 2017 to be eligible for tax deductibility under Section 162 (m).
 See "Section 162(m) Compliance" below for further detail.